 Natural Resource Assessment

 It is important to understand the natural resource requirements of your property at the earliest possible stage of the building process.
 Our Natural Resource Assessment Process aims to provide that information with as much detail and accuracy so that future building permits may be issued as quickly as possible.
-This will determine what reviews are necessary regarding:

 Special overlay district regulations may apply to administrative approvals, building permits, clearing permits, and discretionary permits.
 The real determination of whether the special districts apply is whether the location is in one of the regulated watersheds.